Mark Holland: Federal politics

+He became the director of health promotion and public affairs with the Heart and Stroke Foundation of Canada following his 2011 defeat.
+He also served as the Heart and Stroke Foundation's executive director for the Ontario Mission and national director of children and youth, before returning to federal politics in 2015.

 In 2015, Holland was nominated the Liberal candidate for the new riding of Ajax, essentially the southern portion of his old riding, thus positioning him for a rematch against sitting MP Chris Alexander.
 As part of the Liberal surge in southern Ontario, he won back his seat with 56 percent of the vote, defeating Alexander by almost 12,000 votes.

 In December 2015, Holland was announced as the parliamentary secretary to the Minister for Democratic Institutions.
 In January 2017, he was shifted to Public Safety and Emergency Preparedness.
-In August 2018, he was promoted to the position of chief government whip, succeeding the previous whip, Member of Parliament for Honoré-Mercier Pablo Rodriguez.
+In August 2018, he was promoted to the position of Chief Government Whip, succeeding the previous whip, Member of Parliament for Honoré-Mercier Pablo Rodriguez.
+He served until October 2021, when he became Government House Leader, which he held until his July 2023 appointment as Minister of Health.
+In March 2025, Holland decided not to seek reelection in the 2025 Canadian federal election.